About the course

 Ability to use ICT, establish effective working relationships and take responsibility for own professional development

-Understanding of the demands of this school based route into teaching
+Understanding the demands of a school-based route into teaching

-Recent experience of your subject in a secondary school or of the National Curriculum in a primary school.
+Recent experience of your subject in a secondary school or National Curriculum in a primary school is preferable in order for you to have a greater understanding of the demands of school life.

 About the training provider